Re-Decluttering: One Simple Maintenance Tool for Continued Peace and Clarity

-You've already made the hard decisions; now it's mostly a matter of putting things away.
+The good news is that you've already made the hard decisions, so now it's mostly a matter of putting things away.

 Staying uncluttered becomes easier as you practice it.
 Each time you re-declutter, you gain experience and even foresight.
 Now you can see junk mail or an impulse purchase for the future clutter it is, and refuse to bring it into your home.

 Staying uncluttered brings clarity.
 Each time you re-declutter, your "just in case" tendencies will be easier to see and overcome.
 Keep or toss decisions that might have been perplexing or time-consuming the first time you made them will become more straightforward.

 So don't despair when a bit of clutter creeps back into your home.
 All that tells you is that you're still living!
 Set aside 15 minutes every week to re-declutter, and you'll feel those good vibes every day.

 Related article: Is Your Purchase an Asset or a Drain?